JKniaaa/SC1015-Mini-Project/README.md

     a.
 The dataset was split into Train and Test by ratio of 8:2.

     b.
-After training, the code uses the trained model to make predictions on the testinf data using `predict()`.
+After training, the code uses the trained model to make predictions on the testing data using `predict()`.

     c.
 Analysis of Train data:
       - Accuracy: 73.66%